mm6/ethereum-lab3/README.md

 :checkered_flag:**Copy the question 8 receipt and paste it into your submission file.
 Do the same with your answer to question 9.**

 10. The above operation returns the transaction ID, transaction receipt, and the event logs.
 It also includes enough information for the blockchain client to derive the public key and the address of the external account.

   The logsBloom may be used by a client to check if any particular event was generated during the contract's execution.

 11. Note that we can make a copy (without the single quotes) of the transaction ID (also called the transaction hash).
-Our debugging efforts will concentrate on particular transactions and this hash will identify the transaction that we wish to debug.
+Our debugging efforts will concentratee on particular transactions and this hash will identify the transaction that we wish to debug.

 12. Make another call to the get function to verify that the value has been saved in the contract's storage.

 ```
 truffle(develop)>SimpleStorage.deployed().then(function(instance){return instance.get.call();}).then(function(value){return value.toNumber()});